peloyeje/php-permissions-class/README.md

-# PHP Permissions Class v.1.0
+# PHP Permissions Class
-A lightweight permissions class, with memory caching features
+A lightweight permissions class, with memory caching features.
 * Handles text and wildcards (\*)
 * Handles group and user permissions
 * Handles inheritance

-Used for instance in [FeatherBB](http://featherbb.org)
+This library is used in [FeatherBB](http://featherbb.org)

 ### Requirements
 * PHP 5.3